m-lab/ndt-server/spec/ndt7-protocol.md

 The reference _server_ implementation is [github.com/m-lab/ndt-server](
 https://github.com/m-lab/ndt-server).
-Such repository also contains a simplified Go client implementation and a simplified JavaScript implementation, which SHOULD only be used for testing server implementations.
+Such repository also contains a simplified Go client implementation and a simplified JavaScript implementation, the library for which may be useful to others in building their own speed test websites.
+This code SHOULD also be used to test server implementations, and as a very basic client for occasional use.

 The reference _Go client_ is [github.com/m-lab/ndt7-client-go](
 https://github.com/m-lab/ndt7-client-go).